 Formal Attire Options for Men

-For most Muslim weddings, men are expected to aim for formal or semi-formal attire that offers modest coverage.
+For most Muslim weddings, men are expected to aim for formal or semi-formal attire offering modest coverage.
 Western-style suits in darker colors like navy, charcoal, or black are widely acceptable and appropriate.
 A well-fitted suit with a dress shirt and tie represents a respectful choice for most ceremonies.

 In warmer weather or for less formal celebrations, dress pants with a long-sleeved button-down shirt and possibly a blazer create an appropriate alternative.
 Regardless of formality level, men should generally avoid shorts, t-shirts, or overly casual attire as these may be considered disrespectful.